Estimate Time9 min

 Key takeaways

 If your next vacation includes renting a car, you might want to budget more than you think you need.
-Car rental prices can be stubbornly high, especially during peak travel times.
+While they've stabilized in recent years as supply improves, car rental prices can rise sharply, especially during peak travel times when demand is high.
 There are also fees, taxes, and other costs, meaning what you pay for your rented ride might be more than you originally expected.
 But with a little research and smart planning, there are ways to save and rent a car cheap.

 What is the average rental car cost?

-The average cost of a rental car in the US in April 2024 was around $501 to $802 per day or about $500 per week,3 including taxes and fees.
-But rental car prices can vary widely depending on a range of factors, including location, the time of year, the car type, and when you book.
+The average cost of renting a car from one of the 8 major rental brands in the US ranges from between $400 and $6001—a cost that's been more or less holding steady according to CPI data that shows a -0.1% decline in car and truck rental prices between April 2025 and April 2026.2 But rental car prices can vary widely depending on a range of factors, including the rental location, the time of year, the car type, and when you book.
 Also, certain car amenities and optional add-ons can increase the daily rate, as can the driver's age (the younger, the pricier) and whether there are additional drivers.

 Factors that affect how much it costs to rent a car